 In this equation, Q represents the flow rate, A is the cross-sectional area of the medium, k is the permeability coefficient, and J is the hydraulic gradient.
 Specifically, the fluid permeability (Q) is directly proportional to the cross-sectional area (A), the medium’s permeability (γ), and the flow loss (h), while it is inversely proportional to the fluid properties (μ) and the seepage length (L).

-According to Darcy’s , the influences the flow of knowledge from the knowledge source to the knowledge recipient are also related to several of the above factors.
+According to Darcy’s law, the influences on the flow of knowledge from the knowledge source to the knowledge recipient are also related to several of the above factors.
 First, although the seepage section area can be regarded as the communication link of knowledge flow by analogy to the process of knowledge flow, HER, as an open research field, objectively has the same level of links for various subject fields without any significant difference.
 Secondly, regarding fluid properties, knowledge fluids also have their own properties, i.e., knowledge stickiness.
 The concept of knowledge stickiness derives from Von Hippel’s (1994) research on information stickiness.
-Szulanski (1996) believed that knowledge difficulty flowing between disciplines because of its specificity, complexity, and internal recessiveness.
+Szulanski (1996) believed that knowledge experiences difficulty flowing between disciplines because of its specificity, complexity, and internal recessiveness.
 Medium permeability is the mechanism of knowledge transmission and plays a screening role in the flow of knowledge to the first degree.
 Third, medium permeability is the medium through which knowledge is disseminated, invisibly controlling what kind of knowledge can flow into HER and filtering the flow of knowledge.
 Finally, compared to the concept of potential difference in fluid mechanics, the driving force of knowledge flow is the knowledge potential difference.

 Theoretically, the greater the knowledge potential difference between knowledge subjects, the better the knowledge flow effect will be.
 However, the influence of flow distance still exists among knowledge subjects, resulting in differences in knowledge flow across various disciplines in HER.
 This is expressed in fluid mechanics as the hydraulic gradient, which is the ratio of the vertical height of the flow to the length of the seepage flow.
 There is a similar relationship between knowledge potential difference and flow distance in knowledge flow; in this study, the ratio of knowledge potential difference to flow distance is defined as knowledge slope, which represents the dynamic and distance relationship between knowledge “subject” and knowledge “acceptor”.

-Therefore, based on Darcy’s and combined with the characteristics of knowledge flow in HER, an analytical model for how the comprehensive construction of knowledge flow effects in HER is obtained, in which knowledge flow in HER is influenced by three factors.
-The first is the knowledge slope, the ability of knowledge absorption and diffusion under the influence of knowledge potential difference between knowledge source and knowledge acceptor and flow distance.
-The second is knowledge stickiness, the characteristics of knowledge itself, such as specificity, complexity, and recessiveness.
+Therefore, based on Darcy’s law, and combined with the characteristics of knowledge flow in HER, an analytical model for how the comprehensive construction of knowledge flow effects in HER is obtained, in which knowledge flow in HER is influenced by three factors.
+The first factor is the knowledge slope, the ability of knowledge absorption and diffusion under the influence of the knowledge potential difference between the knowledge source and the knowledge acceptor and flow distance.
+The second is knowledge stickiness, denoting the characteristics of knowledge itself, such as specificity, complexity, and recessiveness.
 The third is medium permeability, the medium communicating between the knowledge source and knowledge acceptor.
 The specific relationships are shown in Figure 1.